koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 * Windows 10 SDK 10.0.19041 or higher (or Windows 11 SDK).
 This includes the minimum required version of `signtool.exe`.
 * [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.9-windows-x64-installer).
 If this is not installed, signtool will fail silently without output.

----

-Download the Azure Code Signing Dlib for signtool.
-It should have been provided by Microsoft either as part of a quick start guide, or it will be provided as soon as ACS enters public use.
-Note that it should be extracted to a specific directory mentioned in the instructions.
-We will replace this with the appropriate public links as soon as ACS is available for public use.

----
+* The [Microsoft Trusted Signing Client](https://www.nuget.org/packages/Microsoft.Trusted.Signing.Client) containing the Dlib for signtool.
+You can either use use `nuget` to install this package, or download the package manually and open it as a zip archive.
+Install or extract this package to a known directory of your choice.

-After setting up the Dlib, we need to create a metadata configuration JSON file inside the Dlib's installation directory:
+After installing the above dependencies, we need to create a metadata configuration JSON file inside the directory of the Microsoft Trusted Signing Client.

 * Create a `metadata.json` file with the following contents (replace details accordingly):
 	```